 The master's degree program typically takes two to three years to complete.
 Master's students participate in selected parts of the core curriculum along with PhD students.
 However, unlike PhD students who usually affiliate with a degree -granting program at the end of their first year, master's students join a degree-granting program from the start.
 Master's students write and defend a thesis, but they do not take a qualifying exam.
-Additional required courses are determined by degree granting program and the advisor.
+Additional required courses are determined by www.upstate.edu/mdphd/curriculum/index.php